 The PEO also continued to produce and update the educational materials listed in appendix 4.

-In 2010–11, the PEO conducted a variety of member and senator liaison activities including face-to-face briefings about new education resources, welcome packs for new members and senators and a survey.
-The survey, which was conducted at the request of the PEO Advisory Committee, gauged member and senator familiarity and satisfaction with the PEO services.
-Results were positive, with a 96% satisfaction level being recorded.
+In 2011–12, the PEO conducted a variety of member and senator liaison activities including face-to-face briefings about new education resources and provided welcome packs for new members and senators.

-The parliamentary education allowance program continues to provide members and senators with resources and promotional items to use when working with schools in their communities.
-Allowance inclusions have been updated to provide additional quantities of the redesigned bookmark as well as the new PEO brochure.
-The PEO remains committed to providing high quality services, information and education resources for members and senators.
+The parliamentary education resource allowance continues to provide members and senators with resources and promotional items to use when working with schools in their communities.
+Allowance inclusions were updated and moved from a calendar to financial year basis to assist budgeting.
+Additional quantities of many resources have been made available for members and senators to purchase on a cost recovery basis and a comprehensive guide has been prepared to assist members and senators to more effectively use PEO resources.
+The PEO remains committed to providing high quality services, information and education resources for support to members and senators.

-In 2010–11, there was again a significant growth in demand for PEO publications and resources and in visits to the PEO website.
-The website recorded more than 542,000 sessions and more than 4.71 million page views, an increase of 3 per cent and 9 per cent respectively since 2009–10.
-These figures indicate that more people are accessing the PEO website and that users are viewing more content during their visits.
-These results are key objectives of the PEO’s outreach strategy.
+In 2011–12 demand for PEO publications and resources and visits to the PEO website continued to increase.
+The website recorded almost 590,000 sessions and more than 4.88 million page views, an increase of 8.7 per cent and 3.5 per cent respectively since 2010–11.
+The figures indicate that more people are accessing the PEO website and viewing more content during their visits.
+These results are key objectives of the PEO's outreach strategy.

 Joint ventures and other programs

-The PEO also worked closely with Rotary International to run the Rotary Adventures in Citizenship program in May 2011.
+The PEO also worked closely with Rotary International to run the Rotary Adventure in Citizenship program in budget week.
 The five-day program gave Year 11 students from across Australia a unique opportunity to experience the work of the Parliament, meet members of parliament and participate in an intensive parliamentary learning program.

-- coordinated student attendance at the House of Representatives Standing Committee on Economics hearings examining the Governor of the Reserve Bank
+- coordinated student attendance at a hearing of the House of Representatives Standing Committee on Economics which examined evidence from the Governor of the Reserve Bank

-The PEO seeks to maintain good relationships with parliamentary educator colleagues, both within Australia and internationally, and succeeded in advancing those relationships during 2010–11.
-In addition to hosting visits by staff from civic and cultural institutions in Canberra and state and territory parliamentary educator colleagues, the PEO attended and made presentations to the Australasian Parliamentary Educators Conference hosted by the Parliament of New South Wales in November 2010.
-PEO staff also made several visits to ACT-based civic and cultural institutions for the purposes of observing their programs and improving complementary activities.
+The PEO seeks to maintain good relationships with parliamentary educator colleagues, both within Australia and internationally, and further advanced those relationships during 2011–12.
+In addition to hosting visits by staff from civic and cultural institutions in Canberra and state and territory parliamentary educator colleagues, the PEO attended and made presentations to the Australasian Parliamentary Educators' Conference hosted by the Parliament of Queensland in November 2011.

 The PEO also liaised with the Australian Secondary Principals' Association and helped to coordinate meetings of the association at Parliament House.

-The department supported the work of the Inter-Parliamentary Union (IPU) by funding the attendance of a delegation at the 123rd IPU Assembly in Geneva, Switzerland in October 2010 and at the 124th IPU Assembly in Panama City, Panama in April 2011.
-The secretary to the Senate Standing Committee on Rural Affairs and Transport served as secretary to the delegation to Panama, providing administrative support and guidance to delegation members on the procedures and practices of the IPU prior to and during the assembly.
+The department supported the work of the Inter-Parliamentary Union (IPU) by funding the attendance of a delegation at the 125th IPU Assembly in Bern, Switzerland in October 2011 and at the 126th IPU Assembly in Kampala, Uganda in March and April 2012.
+The secretary to the Parliamentary Joint Committee on Human Rights served as secretary to the delegations, providing administrative support and guidance to delegation members on the procedures and practices of the IPU prior to and during the assembly.

-Seminars and training programs were provided for parliamentary officers visiting from overseas parliaments.
-In particular, comprehensive programs were provided for delegations from the Kenyan National Assembly and for members of the Regional Representative Council of the Republic of Indonesia (the Dewan Perwakilan Daerah).
-The Inter-Parliamentary Study Program, conducted jointly with the Department of the House of Representatives in March 2011, provided training for officers from overseas parliaments in countries such as Argentina, China, Ghana, India, Namibia, Malaysia, Tonga and Tuvalu.
-An officer from the Western Australian Parliament also participated in the program.
+Seminars and training programs were provided for parliamentarians and parliamentary officers visiting from Australian and overseas parliaments.
+Comprehensive programs were provided for delegations from the Senate of the Kingdom of Thailand, the Tongan Legislative Assembly, the Indonesian Dewan Perwakilan Daerah and the New South Wales Legislative Council.
+The Inter-Parliamentary Study Program, conducted jointly with the Department of the House of Representatives in March 2012, provided training for officers from the parliaments of Canada, Chile, China, India, Laos, Malaysia, New Zealand, The Gambia and South Australia.

-The department, with the Department of the House of Representatives, jointly funded the Parliamentary Relations Office, re-named the International and Community Relations Office (ICRO) with effect from 1 October 2010.
+The Senate Department, with the Department of the House of Representatives, jointly funded the International and Community Relations Office (ICRO).
 ICRO is administered by the Department of the House of Representatives and provides parliamentary relations support to both the Senate and the House of Representatives.
 Many of the programs administered by ICRO involve significant contributions from officers of the Department of the Senate.
 An account of the performance and activities of ICRO is contained in the annual report of the Department of the House of Representatives.